xavierlepretre/polymesh_docs/Polymesh/docs/confidential_identity.md

 ## No Linkage

 Alice can choose to only use a single identity to invest in each of ACME and FOO.
-This means that none of her identities are publically linked.
+This means that none of her identities are publicly linked.

 ![No Linkage](images/no_linkage.png)

 ## Partial Linkage

-If Alice wants to use two separate identities to invest in each of ACME and FOO, then those identities will be publically linked (so that the ACME and FOO asset issuers can accurately track their total number of investors at the entity granularity).
+If Alice wants to use two separate identities to invest in each of ACME and FOO, then those identities will be publicly linked (so that the ACME and FOO asset issuers can accurately track their total number of investors at the entity granularity).

 ![Partial Linkage](images/partial_linkage.png)